Sue: So what’s gone wrong with the titles this time?

 Me: How can you tell?

-Sue: Nice TARDIS materialisation.
+Sue: (Sensing my agitation) Nice TARDIS materialisation.

-Sue: Yes, it works.
+Sue: It works.
 Well done.

-Me: I told you it was brilliant.
+Me: I told you this was brilliant.

 Sue: Does Harry end up like Bruce Willis in Die Hard?
-Do his shoes form an important plot point later on?

 Me: Yeah, thanks for that.

+About bloody time!
 But it doesn’t last.